yixin-mei/yixin-mei.github.io/_publications/ArmsConflict.md

 ---
-title: "He X, Mei Y. Can arms breed peace?
-The consequence of arms imports from the US on civil wars."
+title: "Can arms breed peace?
+The consequence of arms imports from the US on civil wars. (with Xiaoyu He)"
 collection: publications
 permalink: /publication/ArmsConflict
 pubtype: 'publication'